-The Duchess of Cambridge has moved from a comparatively ordinary existence to a prominent role in the Royal Family since she started going out with Prince William in 2001.
+The Duchess of Cambridge has moved from a comparatively ordinary existence to a prominent role in the Royal Family.

-Their wedding at Westminster Abbey in April 2011 was watched on television by millions of people around the world.
+Their wedding at Westminster Abbey some 10 years later, in April 2011, was watched on television by millions of people around the world.

 Catherine Middleton was born on 9 January 1982.

-She grew up in Bucklebury, in Berkshire, where her parents, Michael and Carole Middleton, run a mail-order business selling toys and games for children's parties from a converted barn close to their home.
+She grew up in Bucklebury, Berkshire, where her parents, Michael and Carole Middleton, run a mail-order business selling toys and games for children's parties from a converted barn close to their home.

 The eldest of three children, she was educated at the exclusive Marlborough College in Wiltshire, where she was described as level-headed, popular and talented, and captained the school hockey team.

-After they met at St Andrews, Catherine and William's relationship apparently flourished during weekends together on the Queen's Balmoral estate.
+After they met at St Andrews, where Catherine studied art history, the young couple's relationship apparently flourished during weekends together on the Queen's Balmoral estate.

-For a while, at least, they were guaranteed some privacy, following an agreement worked out between the palace and press while William was a student.
+For a while, at least, they were guaranteed some privacy, following an agreement worked out between the palace and press while Prince William was a student.

 But the media silence did not last, and Catherine was first brought to the public's attention after several tabloids pictured her beside Prince William and Prince Charles at the Swiss ski resort of Klosters in 2005.